 - 1 cup cooked pearled barley (6 grams)

 When increasing fiber, be sure to do it gradually and with plenty of fluids.
-As dietary fiber travels through the digestive tract, is similar to a new sponge; it needs water to plump up pass smoothly.
+As dietary fiber travels through the digestive tract, is similar to a new sponge; it needs water to plump up and pass smoothly.
 If you consume more than your usual intake of fiber but not enough fluid, you may experience nausea or constipation.

 Before you reach for the fiber supplements, consider this: fiber is found naturally in nutritious foods.
 Studies have found the same benefits, such as a feeling of fullness, may not result from fiber supplements or from fiber-enriched foods.
 If you're missing out on your daily amount of fiber, you may be trailing in other essential nutrients as well.
 Your fiber intake is a good gauge for overall diet quality.
 Try to reach your fiber goal with unrefined foods so you get all the other benefits they provide as well.